toumorokoshi/sprinter/ROADMAP.md

 Roadmap
 -------

-Refactor:
+TODO:
 * unpack has a bug with not symlinking to the proper directory

-TODO:
 * Directory behavior changed to warn if a directory is not a symlink, not throw an error.
 * test authenticated get catches unauthorized error
 * test the 'bash' clause in command